techsoft3d/four-models-docker/Readme.md

 1. ```echo <your_github_token> | docker login ghcr.io -u <yourGitHubUserName> --password-stdin```
 2. ```docker pull ghcr.io/techsoft3d/streaming-server:latest```
 3. ```docker pull ghcr.io/techsoft3d/node-server:latest```

-## Add your HOOPS License
-1. Create a file called hoops_license.txt in the root directory of this project
-2. Place your license key string in this file without any quotes

 ## Change to use IP of host server (or localhost if running locally)
 1. Update line 67 of index.html ```var server = new ServerConnection("http://<host_ip>:11182");```